With Gavilon gone, Asia grain traders face tougher climb

-CHICAGO (Reuters) - Earlier this month, executives at Hong Kong-based commodity trader Noble Group (NOBG.SI) talked with a Kansas agricultural economist about their ambitions to join the biggest wave of industry consolidation in more than a decade.
+CHICAGO, May 31 (Reuters) - Earlier this month, executives at Hong Kong-based commodity trader Noble Group talked with a Kansas agricultural economist about their ambitions to join the biggest wave of industry consolidation in more than a decade.

 The executives, who had already decided not to pursue a bid for major U.S. grain trader Gavilon, said they were “thinking about where (they) fit and what’s a good investment,” said Jay O‘Neil, an agricultural economist for Kansas State University’s International Grains Program who also does consulting work.